-The German speaking members of the ICCR - Germany, Austria and Switzerland - have put forward a proposal based on the questionnaire developed to pilot the translation of the ICCR datasets.
-Further discussion is planned between all parties, but funding is the rate-limiting step.
+The German speaking members of the ICCR - Germany, Austria and Switzerland - have put forward a proposal to translate the ICCR datasets into German.
+Further discussion is planned between all parties, with an agreement pending.

 6.6 Language specific webpages

 Language specific pages have been added to the ICCR website to host the translated datasets.
 New pages will be added as needed in the future.
 An example is shown below: